 If you purchase ADSs in this offering, you will pay more for your ADSs than our net tangible book value per ADS.
-As a result, you will experience immediate and substantial dilution of US\$ per ADS (assuming no exercise of outstanding options to acquire ordinary shares and no exercise of the underwriters' option to purchase additional ADSs), representing the difference between our as adjusted net tangible book value per ADS of US\$ , as of September 30, 2020, after giving effect to this offering, and the assumed public offering price of US\$ per ADS (the last reported closing trading price of our ADSs on the NYSE on , 2020).
+As a result, you will experience immediate and substantial dilution of US\$38.50 per ADS (assuming no exercise of outstanding options to acquire ordinary shares and no exercise of the underwriters' option to purchase additional ADSs), representing the difference between our as adjusted net tangible book value per ADS of US\$6.50, as of September 30, 2020, after giving effect to this offering, and the public offering price of US\$45.00 per ADS.
 In addition, you will experience further dilution to the extent that our Class A ordinary shares are issued upon the vesting of the RSUs under our share incentive plan.
 Class A ordinary shares issuable upon exercise of options that may be granted under our share incentive plan may be issued at a purchase price on a per ADS basis that is less than the public offering price per ADS in this offering.
 See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon completion of this offering.